 - Try especially to find the chorda tympani (branch of CN VII) as it joins the lingual nerve (branch of CN V3).

-HINT: The dissection can be clarified by clearing away the veins on the surface of the medial pterygoid muscle.
+HINT: The chorda tympani exits the middle ear through the petrotympanic fissure which is a small opening in the mandibular fossa.
+Then it joins the lingual nerve.
+The dissection can be clarified by clearing away the veins on the surface of the medial pterygoid muscle.

 - Identify the maxillary artery.